Lavender: History and How To Grow It

 For a ceramic pot that’s too large for lavender, first plant the lavender in a smaller clay pot.
 Place that inside the pretty pot, propped up on a stack of bricks or rocks, but make sure water can drain from the double-potted lavender.

-Clay pots can “breathe”; water vapor and air pass through the side of the pot, helping to dry the soil.
+Most clay pots can “breathe”; water vapor and air pass through the side of the pot, helping to dry the soil.
 Another benefit in a hot summer is the fact that water evaporating this way helps, in a small way, to cool the pot.
 “Evaporation is a cooling process,” a high school biology teacher used to say.

 Dark ceramic pots in hot summer sun transfer heat to the roots.
 In a cold winter, however, dark pots are an advantage.
-So, as trivial as it may sound, the color of the pot can contribute to the plant’s comfort.
+So, as trivial as it might sound, the color of the pot can contribute to the plant’s comfort.

 Azalea and Standard Pots